 Journalism outsourcing is meant to enhance existing business processes, not totally replace them.
 When a news organization farms out routine or non-core tasks to experienced third parties either locally or offshore where costs are low and staff can be hired en masse; it leads to cost savings, increased profitability, and better quality services.

 Save money.
 Businesses outsource mainly to reduce costs, and that’s also the case with journalism outsourcing.
-Outsourcing to emerging markets like India and the Philippines mean that the company doesn’t have to recruit, train and support full-time transcribers, writers or editors.
+Outsourcing to emerging markets like the Philippines and India mean that the company doesn’t have to recruit, train and support full-time transcribers, writers or editors.
 The business also doesn’t have to invest in office space or office equipment.

 Improve services.
 When companies partner with an experienced third party, the service provider can help streamline workflows and make existing processes more efficient.
 The key is to outsource journalism tasks to a company that values high-quality content and stringent fact-checking.